jkeefe/newmark-online-investigations/README.md

         - Slack is better!

 - Walk through everything at the top of this document, and answer any questions you may have.
-- What we mean when we say "investigative journalism."
 - Discuss the creation of the [Quartz investigations team](https://qz.com/1703981/quartz-will-use-audience-and-ai-to-investigate-online-political-influence/) including what encompasses "online political influence" and "[The New Propaganda](https://qz.com/on/new-propaganda/)"
-- What it means to run an open investigation
-    - Sketch out a social-media / tips / data / story / tips / etc plan

 - Conduct a quick survey

+### Break

+### Advertising & Privacy

+- Consider the spectrum
+  - You
+  - Info about you
+    - Your physical appearance
+    - Your name
+    - Where you live
+    - Who you know
+    - Where you are right now
+  - Services you use
+    - Apple phone
+    - Google Android phone
+    - Google maps
+    - Google docs
+    - Google calendar
+    - Google home
+    - Gmail
+    - Twitter
+    - Facebook / Instagram / WhatsApp
+    - LinkedIn
+    - Amazon Alexa
+  - Information you provide to services you use
+    - Image
+    - Profile
+    - Age / Birthday
+    - Likes
+    - Friends
+    - Family
+    - Photographs
+    - Work info
+    - Your location
+    - Your address book
+    - What you write
+    - What you buy
+    - What you considered buying
+  - Supplemental info
+    - Your credit history
+    - Where you live
+    - Where you have ever lived
+    - Where you have ever worked
+    - The people near you now
+    - The things people near you like and buy
+  - Advertising to specific groups of people
+    - Companies want to target people for products and services
+    - Ad platforms contend that's a consumer benefit, too
+    - Political campaigns want to target people
+    - Less-scrupulous companies want to target vulnerable people ... without tipping off watchdogs

+**Participation alert:** As you see ads and messages in your accounts, screenshot the political ones and post them in the `#spotted channel`.

+### What do platforms know about you?

+Let's find out ...

+- Facebook
+- Instagram
+- Twitter
+- Google
-- Break
+- Apple

+- Take notes on these questions:
+  - What were you surprised they knew?
+  - What did they get completely wrong?
+  - What did they say about your politics?

+### Organic Messaging

 - Discuss the results of that survey

+### Invesigations

+- What we mean when we say "investigative journalism."
+- Class criteria for our pursuits
+- What it means to run an open investigation
+- Having a social-media / tips / data / story / tips / etc plan
 - Who else is doing this kind of work?
     - [Buzzfeed](https://twitter.com/JaneLytv/status/1219675021389582341?s=20)
     - [First Draft](https://firstdraftnews.org/) (click on the envelope for the newsletter)